jiwonz/lune_darklua_build/README.md

 temp_dir_keep = false # If true, keeps the temporary build directory that's created after finishing. temp_dir_location = "." # Path for where to create the temporary build directory (defaults to system temp directory, unless temp_dir_keep is enabled where the current directory is used instead)

+[options.scripts] # An optional dictionary containing a list of scripts to run at certain points while building.
+All commands are ran inside the temporary build directory. preProcess = "rojo sourcemap default.project.json -o sourcemap.json" # An array / string of scripts to run before processing with darklua postProcess = [ "command", "another command" ] # An array / string of scripts to run after processing with darklua, and before copying over files to the selected output
 ```

 ## Usage (library)